 The Board takes ultimate responsibility for the welfare of the Company by guiding and monitoring the Company's business affairs.
 The Board meets regularly throughout the year (at least six times).
 The Board is responsible for formulating, reviewing and approving the Company's strategy, financial activities and operating performance.
 The day to day management of the Company's resources is delegated to a senior management team, under the leadership of the Chief Executive Officer, facilitating prompt decision making.

-The Board, through the Chairman and Executive Directors in particular, maintains regular contact with the Company's advisors and financial public relations consultants in order to ensure that the Board develops an understanding of the views.
+The Board, through the Chairman and Executive Directors in particular, maintains regular contact with the Company's advisors and financial public relations consultants in order to ensure that the Board develops an understanding of the views of shareholders.

 A Director must declare any conflict of interest and Directors may not participate in discussions or resolutions pertaining to any matter in which the Director has a material personal interest without Board approval.

-The Board has established Audit, Remuneration and a Nomination Committee and each of these Committees has a written Terms of Reference.
+The Board has established three principal Committees, namely the Audit & Risk, Remuneration and Nomination & Governance Committees and each of these Committees has a written Terms of Reference which is available for viewing on this website.